Ecodev/graphql-doctrine/README.md

 #### Custom sorting

 A custom sorting option must implement `SortingInterface`.
-It has no arguments and must define how to apply the sorting.
+The constructor has no arguments and the `__invoke()` must define how to apply the sorting.

 Similarly to custom filter, it may be possible to carefully add join if necessary.

-Then custom sorting might used like so:
+Then custom sorting might be used like so:

 ```php
 use GraphQL\Doctrine\Annotation as API;